garden-io/garden/docs/reference/action-types/Deploy/container.md

         # more information.
         defaultGroup:

-  # Configures the local application which will send and receive network requests instead of the target resource.
+  # [EXPERIMENTAL] Configures the local application which will send and receive network requests instead of the target
+  # resource.
   #
   # The target service will be replaced by a proxy container which runs an SSH server to proxy requests.
   # Reverse port-forwarding will be automatically configured to route traffic to the local service and back.